io5a/cat.m/README.md

 **BRINGING IT TO LIFE**

-This is the section where I talk about how the idea of CAT.M came to be, how I did the design and the building process.
+This is the section where I talk about how the idea of CAT.M came to be, how I did the design and the building process.'

+//add how it came to be

 After finishing the draft code (just querying the api and printing the info out to the console for now), I am stuck waiting for my screen and sensor to arrive.
 So I start making the pixel art.
 Obviously, given the name, the mascot HAS to be a cat.
 After a bit of thinking I decide a lucky cat would be perfect for this, because it will easy to animate/dress later down the road.
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/bd8e2e75-d42c-4518-9919-f0d471600d87" />